muffato/muffato.github.io/cv.md

 _QA, 2024_

-Course on programme management, building upon project management fundamentals.
-Principles and approaches have made it easier to work with senior leaders and to discuss change across large areas.
+Course on programme management building on project management fundamentals.
+The principles and approaches helped in working with senior leaders and discussing change across large areas.

 ## Professional Scrum Master

 _scrum.org, 2020_

 Scrum is a leading Agile methodology.
-I briefly experimented with it in Ensembl Comparabefore embracing it more broadly in my Tree of Life team.
+I briefly experimented with it in Ensembl Comparisons before adopting it more broadly in my Tree of Life team.

 ## Project Fundamentals Qualification (PFQ) certification

 _Association for Project Management (APM), 2017_

 Course on project management.
-Principles and approaches have since been applied to all Ensembl management layers to plan and manage projects (development and others).
+Principles from the course have been applied across Ensembl management layers to plan and manage development and other projects.

 ## "Policy manager" and "Antivirus Client Security"

 _F-Secure Corporation, 2004_

-I learnt how to configure F-Secure software in enterprise contexts.
+Learned how to configure F-Secure software in enterprise contexts.